TheDreamer/beastie-work/patches/README.md

 	Turns out the problem was stray files left behind by the old version causing problems.
 The maintainer says he fixed the deinstall in this version, and a later rebuild/reinstall and then delete of this build depend worked without my hack.

+emulators/pipelight

+	Due to the death of support for NPAPI plugins by `www/chromium`, I've been looking for alternatives to restoring some of the lost plugin functionality.
+During the search, I had come across a pointer to `multimedia/moonlight`.
+	Namely by trying to join a Microsoft Lync meeting, which requires Silverlight (which I had partly been able to do with an earlier chromium release) and was suggested that I look for Moonlight.
+Which may or may not still be a supported offering on Linux, but had dropped out of ports back in 2012.

+	Meanwhile, in earlier searches, I had come across reference to `emulators/pipelight`.
+And, thought I had already installed it, or was at least already building it in *poudriere*.
+I discovered that while I had created a UFS zvol for ~/.wine-pipelight, and induced a number of system panics due to trying to extend my snapshot backup scripts to handle this.
+But, since its not in use yet, currently skip for now.
+Though someday I'll need to, as I also have other UFS zvol filesystems that I will eventually want to back up.
+The other being bounced around using CARP/HAST, which I haven't had time to continue working on that project.

+	The *pipelight* project being described as __"Windows plugins in Linux browsers"__, where FreeBSD is listed as a supported system ;)  Was mainly looking for Flash, but Silverlight is on the list.
+Not sure about others.

+	Though what had diverted by attention for a while, was whether it was possible to install the Chrome for CentOS 6 into the linuxulator and have `www/chromium` access that.
+But, there didn't seem to be a way to port compatible way to wrap it, the download is always the latest version, or a simple way to call it from chromium (have to parse plugin's manifest to generate some of the commandline flags to add it to the browser's command line.
+Given more time I'd probably have devised something, but haven't got past the first step of having it work.)
+In an earlier time, I had wondered if it would be possible to use the Mac OS X Flash on FreeBSD....and since learning that clang and LLVM are associated with Apple, it does raise the question of whether code generated to use LLVM libraries code be made to run with mimimal effort by switching out the LLVM libraries?
+Perhaps my recollection is blurred by my past where (*commercial*) software products that were sufficient abstracted that supporting other systems started by creating new system specific libraries.
+Where other products had been developed onto a proprietary 'xVM' (which I believe also had orginated from the University of Illinois) where the push was to convert it to use an industry recognized language and use that xVM....namely Java & JVM.

+	Anyways...I found this port would not build in *poudriere*.
+Eventually, I tried to build it outside of *poudriere* where it worked.
+Causing me to finally start an interactive jail to see what was different inside of *poudriere* versus on the outside.
+Found the port uses gpg, but its set to depend on gpg2.
+Which in the absence of gpg, creates a symlink.
+Evidentally, not sufficiently compatible for pipelight though.

+	So, switched it to use `security/gnupg1`.

+	PR: 196708

+finance/gnucash

+	On Dec 25th, 2014, `www/webkit-gtk2` was updated to 2.4.7.
+This lead to a number of ports failing to build due to its use of __compiler:c++11-lib__.
+And, since I had waited to after Christmas to finally get around to updating to 9.3, which requires a rebuild of all my ports, this was preventing from reaching that target until late on January 8th, 2015.
+There was a patch to this port (on December 30th, specifically for 8.x but also applicable to 9.x) to also use that, but it wasn't sufficient to get things to build for me.

+	After lots of trial and error, I eventually settled on injecting `LD_LIBRARY_PATH=/usr/local/lib/gcc48` into the *MAKE_ENV*.

+	Wonder if I should wait to see if everything still builds with the update of `www/webkit-gtk2` to 2.4.8?

+	PR: 196704

 graphics/jpeg-turbo

 	When I discovered this port, by installing `net/tigervnc` it used to be a single port named `graphics/libjpeg-turbo`